Social and Ethical Implications of Digitalization - M.Sc.

 The course employs a combination of case discussions and lectures.

-In order to accomplish successfully this course, students are expected to document an understanding of:
+In order to accomplish this course successfully, students are expected to document an understanding of:

 - Individual and societal impacts of digitalization including potential ethical risks (including, for example, privacy concerns, security issues, cybercrime, consequences of breakdowns of fully automated systems, income inequality, and worsening other existing social problems)